svenbuder/cya_easier/README.md

 **Github Repository:** https://www.github.com/svenbuder/cya_easier
 **Author:** Sven Buder (ANU, sven.buder@anu.edu.au) for this Github Repository.
 Literature data from the respective sources (cite them!)

+If this is not enough information for you, also check out the [Hypatia catalag](http://hypatiacatalog.com) by [Hinkel et al. (2014)](http://adsabs.harvard.edu/abs/2014AJ....148...54H).

 ### Directory structure
 ```plaintext
 nihao_simulation_analysis/